oroinc/documentation/backend/configuration/annotation/config-field.rst

 *  **propagate** *boolean* - use the option to enable reverse side audit for the relations.

 *  **immutable** *boolean* - this attribute can be used to prohibit changing the auditable state (regardless of whether it is enabled or not) for the entity field.
-If TRUE, than the current state cannot be changed.
+If TRUE, then the current state cannot be changed.

 .. _annotation-config-field-datagrid: